jarcane/heresy/README.md

 Heresy
 ======

-Heresy is a BASIC-inspired functional dialect of Lisp, currently implemented as a Racket library that can be loaded by ``#lang s-exp``.
+Heresy is a BASIC-inspired functional dialect of Lisp, currently implemented as a Racket language that can be loaded by ``#lang s-exp``.

 Basic Lisp primitives are provided, including a basic DEF MACRO, as well as BASIC-like control structures and definition syntax.
 The intention is to provide a dialect of Lisp with a more familiar BASIC-inspired naming scheme, for those coming from that school.
 It also serves as a playground for experimenting with how to program without mutable variables, and exploring how traditional imperative control structures like loops might otherwise prove useful in such an environment.

 This was primarily written as a learning exercise for practicing Racket macrology and thinking more functionally as a programmer.
 Future wishlist: more of the Basic and Lisp standard library, structs, pattern-matching/guards

+Some more thoughts on Heresy's general philosophy can be found here: http://jarcane.github.io/blog/2014/11/18/so-i-made-a-programming-language-now-what.html

 The code Copyright 2014 by John S. Berry III, and is licensed via the LGPL v3.